 - Sleep apnea

 Diabetes and Health

 Of course, if there’s a link between obesity and diabetes, the numbers should reflect that.
 Right?
 Oh, they do.
-The numbers of adults with diabetes have quadrupled worldwide since 1980 – from 4.7 percent in 1980 to 8.5 percent in 2014.
+The number of adults with diabetes has quadrupled worldwide since 1980 – from 4.7 percent in 1980 to 8.5 percent in 2014.

 If untreated and uncontrolled, this disease will eventually kill you, but usually not before it destroys your health a little at a time.
 Here are some of the health risks of diabetes:

 - Kidney failure

 Even if you’re on insulin and controlling your blood sugar levels well, diabetes can still negatively affect your health.
 That’s because diabetes affects every major organ system.
 The best way to protect your health is to prevent type 2 diabetes from developing.

 Researchers do not know exactly what causes type 2 diabetes.
 However, they have discovered that genetics combined with poor dietary habits play the biggest role in its development.
 That is, if your parent or sibling has type 2 diabetes and you practice poor-quality dietary habits, you are at a heightened risk of developing type 2 diabetes.
 However, studies show a poor-quality diet by itself substantially increases the risk of diabetes.